microsoft/openvmm/Guide/src/user_guide/openvmm.md

 > - Unexpectedly missing device features (e.g: legacy IDE drive, PS/2 mouse features)
 > - **No API or feature-set stability guarantees whatsoever.**
 >
-> Suffice to say: At this time, OpenVMM _on the host_ is not yet ready to run
+> At this time, OpenVMM _on the host_ is not yet ready to run end-user
-> end-user workloads. amd should be treated more akin to a useful development
+> workloads, and should should be treated more akin to a development platform
-> platform for implementing new OpenVMM features, rather than a ready-to-deploy
+> for implementing new OpenVMM features, rather than a ready-to-deploy
 > application.

-Assuming you've read the disclaimer above, and are prepared to deal with any potential "rough edges" you may encounter when using OpenVMM, proceed to [Running OpenVMM](./openvmm/run.md) to try OpenVMM out for yourself!

 [^note]: though, depending on the platform and compiled-in feature-set, some
     additional DLLs and/or system libraries may need to be installed (notably: